iotaledger/identity.rs/documentation/docs/getting-started/decentralized_identifiers/resolve.md

 Normal nodes in the IOTA network do not store a full history of the Tangle, which means that at some point DID messages will be dropped.
 The solution is to use an IOTA permanode ([Chronicle](https://github.com/iotaledger/chronicle.rs)) which stores the entire history of the Tangle.
 For more information see the section on [Valid DID Documents](../advanced/did_messages#valid-did-documents).

 :::

+### Resolving an Identity using the Identity Resolver tool

+The [Identity Resolver](https://explorer.iota.org/mainnet/identity-resolver/) is a web-based tool for resolving Decentralized Identifiers (DIDs) into their associated DID Document.
+This tool can be used during the development of a DID application to easily browse and verify the correctness of documents being published to the Tangle.
+It supports both the mainnet and devnet.

 ### Dereferencing resources associated with a DID Document